villekf/OMEGA-doc/docs/source/geometry.rst

    CT/SPECT geometry in the transaxial view.

-For CT, it is also possible that the panel is rotated in the transaxial plane with respect to the center of the panel.
+For CT, it is also possible that the panel rotates in the transaxial plane with respect to the center of the panel.
 The figure below outlines such a case.
 You can take this into account by inputting α as the first column of ``options.pitchRoll``.
 It can be either a scalar or a vector.

 .. figure:: OMEGA_ct_coordinateXY_rot.svg